-An average loft if you are unsure would typically be a 10.5 degree ranging up to a 12 degree.
-Unless you have exceptionally fast club head speed for an amateur we would advise against using less loft such as a 9.5 degree starting out.
+An average driver loft would be 10.5 degrees ranging up to a 12 degree loft.
+Unless you have exceptionally fast club head speed for an amateur, we would advise against using less loft such as a 9.5 degree starting out.

 Should I Get A 9.5 Or 10.5 Degree Driver?